Turkey sends new drillship to eastern Mediterranean - ExBulletin

 In the summer of 2020, tensions escalated after Turkey sent a seismic survey vessel escorted by warships to an area of the eastern Mediterranean where Greece claims exclusive rights to possible undersea deposits. of oil and gas.
 Greece sent its own warships to monitor the Turkish flotilla.
 The two countries then conducted military exercises as a show of force.

-Turkey insists that the small Greek islands close to the Turkish coast should not be taken into account when delimiting maritime borders and accuses Athens of trying to grab an unfair share of the resources of the eastern Mediterranean.
+Turkey insists that small Greek islands close to the Turkish coast should not be taken into account when delimiting maritime borders and accuses Athens of trying to grab an unfair share of the Mediterranean’s resources eastern.

-NATO allies regularly accuse each other of airspace violations.
-Turkey too claims Greece violated international treaties by militarizing eastern Aegean islands near Turkey.

 Other Turkish drillships Fatih, Kanuni and Yavuz operate in the Black Sea where Turkey has discovered natural gas reserves.
 All four ships are named after Ottoman sultans.